kendrickwebster/react-tictactoe/README.md

 # My Sandbox for Learning React

-This project was created to keep a history of edits for future reference and review while completing the [Intro to React tutorial](https://reactjs.org/tutorial/tutorial.html) and optional self directed practice exercises:
+This project was created to track changes while completing the [Intro to React tutorial](https://reactjs.org/tutorial/tutorial.html) and optional self directed practice exercises:

  1. Display the location for each move in the format (col, row) in the move history list.
  2. Bold the currently selected item in the move list.